My Go-To Travel Essentials

 Favourite Travel bags

-ps – everything mentioned on this page easily fits in these bags with tons of extra room for clothes and extra shoes 🙂
+Osprey Sirrus (left), Black Hole Tote (middle top), fanny pack (middle-bottom), and Cragsmith (right) – EVERYTHING mentioned on this page easily fits in these bags with tons of extra space for clothes and shoes

 Patagonia 45L Cragsmith this bag is ever-so-slightly oversized for carry-on, but I always get away with it as long as I’m not flying budget (like Ryanair).
-This back panel opens fully like a suitcase allowing complete access to the internal contents, there’s a top pocket large enough to store all my odds & ends, external straps for attaching shoes, and it has a chest & waist strap.
+The bag’s back panel opens fully like a suitcase allowing complete access to the internal contents, there’s a top pocket large enough to store all my odds & ends, external straps for attaching shoes, and it has a chest & waist strap.
 This bag is the ULTIMATE backpacking bag for storage and functionality, in my opinion.

 Osprey Sirrus 24L: I’ve used this bag (men’s version) for the past 4+ years and have travelled and hiked all over the world with it.
 It’s the optimal personal item size for flying, it has all the features of a technical hiking pack, yet its small size makes it easy to bring anywhere.
 I can stuff a surprising amount of things in it and it also has external straps for carrying shoes.
 I love this bag so much I purchased the 36L version too for light overnight camping trips and winter hiking.